NillionNetwork/nildb/docs/build-on-nildb.md

 ## Documentation

 An OpenAPI documentation site is available at [localhost:8080/api/v1/openapi/docs/]({APP_NODE_PUBLIC_ENDPOINT}/openapi.json) when the node is running.
-The API specification is defined in [/src/docs/openapi.yaml](../src/docs/openapi.yaml).

 > [!NOTE]
 > Admin routes are not included in the OpenAPI documentation.
 For admin endpoints, refer to [/src/admin/routes.ts](../src/admin/admin.router.ts).